UniqueNetwork/unique_evm_marketplace/README.md

 ### 2. Confirm Sponsorship

 - Choose `unique` - `confirmSponsorship`
-- Set the admin address created in step 2 as the transation sender
+- Set the admin address created in step 2 as the transaction sender
 - Set the collectionId parameter to the id of the previously created collection
 - Click `Submit Transaction` and follow the instructions